thiagokokada/zit/README.md

 You can see examples of Zit utilization in [zshrc.example](zshrc.example)

 ## FAQ

+### Why Zit doesn't have updates?
+Looks like an abandoned software...

+Zit is feature complete.
+It were developed with two objectives in mind:

+1. Being as minimal as possible, but not minimal enough that would be useless
+2. Being as correct as possible, doing what I want without trying to be smart

+Both objectives have been archived so I can proudly say that Zit is a finished software.
+I still use Zit daily, and it covers all my use cases and, surprisingly, it is flexible enought that I still find new ways to use it.

+And more important, the last bug I found in it was months ago (and it was a simple typo!).

+The lack of updates doesn't mean that Zit is abandoned, though.
+Like I said above, I still use Zit daily, so if I (or someone) found some bug I will fix it.

 ### Why Zit install everything in home directory by default?